dylanOshima/HEART-Playlist/README.md

 3. Then if you go to the specified link in the terminal, or `localhost:8080` you can find the site.

 ## TODO:
-- [ ] Create the data structure for the individual videos.
+- [x] Create the data structure for the individual videos.
-- [ ] Add icons for: play pause, next song, previous song, library, playlist, add song to library (plus icon?)
+- [x] Add icons for: play pause, next song, previous song, library, playlist, add song to library (plus icon?)
 - [x] Decide on font
 - [x] Decide on color scheme (make sure to add it to this doc or as a comment on the `styles.css`)
+- [ ] Add a new song to the playlist